-I'm kind of surprised grilling fish in foil isn't more popular, especially if your just learning how to grill fish.
+I'm kind of surprised grilling fish in foil isn't more popular, especially if you're just learning how to grill fish.

-Not only is it the easiest and cleanest type of grilled fish recipe going but you can create so many different flavors depending on your imagination and the ingredients you add to the foil packets.
+Not only is it the easiest and cleanest way to grill fish going but you can create so many different flavors depending on your imagination and the ingredients you add to the foil packets.

 I've created three options for this style of grilling including the Lemon & Dill grilled sole recipe shown above.

 If you're a little more adventurous try the recipe with Peach, Lime and Honey shown below...

 ...or the third grilling recipe I've shown below using a Zesty Salsa instead.

 I've used fillets of Sole for these recipes but other softer white fish like Halibut, Tilapia or Walleye are also perfectly suited to grilling in foil.Read Reviews/Leave Comments

 What you'll need:

 Regardless of which of these recipes you choose, always spray the shiny side of the aluminum foil with cooking spray before placing the fish on it.

 If making the Lemon-Dill variety place the lemon slices and dill on top of the first piece of fish and cover with a second piece.